 We understand that going to school when you have children can be challenging and expensive.
 That’s why we offer funds for student parents to help afford child care while attending class.

-Childcare applications will be available on July 1 each year.
-The Financial Aid office will accept applications two months prior to the beginning of the fall and spring semesters.
+Childcare applications will be accepted beginning on July 1 for Fall semester and November 1 for Spring semester.
 The North Carolina General Assembly appropriates funds for childcare services for student parents in community colleges, which is approved for one semester at the time.
 Single parents receive first priority.

 If awarded, you will be notified by email to schedule an appointment with the Childcare Coordinator to review the award and sign the agreement forms.